async-go/asyncgo/docs/index.md

 reach out to the person directly.. but this should be saved for real urgent situations, because whenever you do this you're impacting the team's async flow.

+## Monitoring throughput and productivity

+A common question from managers working with remote teams for the first time is how to know if your team members are really working, or how to tell if they are taking the opportunity of being away from the office to avoid work.

+The reality is that most people increase rather than decrease the amount of work done when moving to remote, since the lines between personal and work life can become blurred.
+As a manager you'll be better off spending your time helping your team establish these boundaries in order to avoid burn out and ensure everyone is well rested and at their best.

+That said, of course occasionally you will have performance issues with someone.
+Although it may be tempting in this case to want to track the hours they are spending logged in and active, that's at best only a secondary, poor version of what you should actually be measuring: the outcomes they deliver.
+This is complex enough that it requires engagement between the manager and employee who needs help, and isn't something that a metric here would help.
+If you're interested in this topic you can read our [blog post on how to think about productivity for remote teams](https://asyncgo.com/blog/leadership/2020/02/05/measuring-remote-productivity.html)

+Because of this, we don't plan to have metrics in AsyncGo about individual performance.
+Instead, we will add metrics that speak to overall team activity and collaboration.
+You can expect to see these in an upcoming release, in the meantime we'd love your feedback on what you're looking for.

 ---

 ## Practical Usage